-TrySail is our informal course for those wanting to learn how to sail.
+TrySail is our informal sailing course for those wanting to learn how to sail.

 The course is run on Tuesday evenings over late spring and early summer.

-For only £110 (that's just £8.50 an evening) it's amazing value for money and one of the lowest cost sailing courses in the south.
+For only £190 (that's less than £15 an evening and membership of the club during the sailing course to use all our facilites and boats even at the weekends) it's amazing value for money and one of the lowest cost sailing courses in the south.

-If you are aged 17 and over and would like to have a go at sailing without the commitment of full Club membership or a formal RYA course, then TrySail is for you.
+If you are aged 17 and over and would like to have a go and learn to sail without the commitment of full Club membership or a formal RYA course, then TrySail is for you.
 We run separate sessions for juniors aged 16 and under on Sundays...check out our Junior Sailing School pages.

-The complete 13 week course costs £110.
-That's less than £9 per evening!
-And that includes use of the club training fleet of RS Visions, Solos, Lasers and Toppers.
-If you try it out and decide it’s not for you after the first two sessions we will refund £80.
-And if you find you like sailing and want to join the Club so you can sail here at other times, we will refund 50% of your TrySail fee.
+The complete 13 week sailing course costs £190.
+That's less than £15 per evening!
+And that includes use of the club training fleet of RS Visions, Solos, Lasers and Toppers during training and whenever the club is open (Tuesday/Wednesday Evening, Saturdays and Sundays).
+If you try it out and decide it’s not for you after the first two sessions we will refund £160.

 The objectives of the TrySail evenings are: